Bearsaerker/SideNote/README.md

 ### Navigating Comments

 - Click any comment in the side pane to jump to its location in the editor
+- Click any highlighted text in the editor to open the sidebar (if not already open) and highlight the corresponding comment
 - Comments are highlighted directly in the text for easy visual reference

 ### Managing Comments